jsgounot/BioScripts/Kraken2/DBBuilder/README.md

 ## Rnode parameter

 The `rnode` parameter is the taxid node where your sequence is going to refere to.
 You can use a value of `2` if you're using the provided nodes and names files (corresponding to bacteria) but you might need to change this value if you're using another taxonomy database.

+## On how to create a database for a dataset

+Kraken database should be composed by non overlapped genome content.
+This means that samples from the same species should be dereplicated first before making the database.
+Otherwise, similar genomic regions will be accounted **only** to the upper node instead of being attibuted to the database samples.
+This can be partially saved by bracken but dereplication is always a good idea.
+Moreover, once you have dereplicated your genomes, you can still concatenated all genomes from the sample cluster to account for intracluster (intraspecies) variability.